 - Know Before You Go: Check the status of the place you want to visit on this website.
 If an area is closed, don’t go.
 Some recreation sites are currently open for day-use only.
 Make sure travel and camping are welcome before you plan any overnight trip.

 - Observe all travel restrictions and stay close to home where it is required.
 Be aware that conditions will vary county-by-county along the trail corridor.
-Some recreation sites are closed or only open for day-use activities.
+Be prepared for local restrictions as well as state, regional, city and county ordinances and resolutions.
+Some businesses may be operating in a limited capacity.
+Do not assume that all services will be available.

 - Play it Safe: Bring a first aid kit and know how to use it.
 Choose lower-risk activities to reduce your risk of injury or becoming lost.
-Many search and rescue units and local medical facilities have limited resources to help right now.
+Many search and rescue units and local medical facilities have limited resources to help right now because they are responding to the pandemic.

-- Practice Physical Distancing.
-If you are sick, stay home.
-Be prepared to cover your nose and mouth.
-Yield to other trail users to give them space.
-Take a face mask or cloth face covering with you.
-They are required in Washington and in many businesses along the trail, and are recommended by the CDC.
+- Be aware that face masks are required on federal lands, like National Parks, in Washington State, and in many communities and businesses along the trail.
 Many folks do not realize that It is possible to spread COVID-19 without knowing it.
-Those that have been exposed to the virus and are presymptomatic (or do not feel sick yet) can still be contagious to others.
+Those that have been exposed to the virus and are presymptomatic (or do not feel sick yet) can still be very contagious to others.
+Face masks and social distancing are among the most effective ways to protect yourself and others from COVID-19.

 Additional Guidance for Longer Trips on the PNT in 2020

-When and where overnight camping trips are permitted on the PNT, it is clear that they will be very different this season.
-Please consider this additional guidance before planning any extended trip on the Pacific Northwest Trail.
+Please consider this additional guidance before planning any extended trip on the Pacific Northwest Trail this year.

 - Planning a long-distance hike during a pandemic involves a lot of personal responsibility and a lot of research.
 Requirements may vary from county-to-county, and between recreation sites along the trail.
 Restrictions can change very quickly without notice as new outbreaks occur.
 Please put the safety of communities and other trail users first by learning and following the latest recommendations of local health authorities and land managers along the trail by visiting our COVID-19 Updates webpage.